Starting as a freelancer can be tough, but here are some tips to put you on the right track!

 One of the biggest challenges when starting any new business is getting organized.
 You’ll need to keep track of your work schedule, client list, and finances.
-This can be easier said than done, but with a bit of effort it can go a long way towards helping your freelance business succeed.
+This can be easier said than done, but with a bit of effort, it can go a long way toward helping your freelance business succeed.

 6. Budget and plan for growth

 As your freelance business grows, you’ll likely need to adjust your budget and plan for additional staff or equipment.
 It’s important to have a solid financial plan in place so you’re able to weather any unexpected bumps in the road.